 Xiaomi Redmi 6

 The Redmi 6 doesn’t impress with its specs, but it offers a great bang for the buck.
 If you’re looking for a Xiaomi phone on a budget, this is a fantastic option.
 It’s powered by the MediaTek Helio P22 chipset, sports 3 or 4GB of RAM, and comes with up to 64GB of expandable storage.
-It can’t compare to the Xiaomi Mi 8, but it packs enough power under the hood for the average user.
+It can’t compare to the Xiaomi Mi 9, but it still packs enough power under the hood for the average user.

 Other specs and features include a dual-camera setup on the back, a 3,000mAh battery, and a 5.45-inch HD+ display.
 It’s available on Amazon for 130 euros, which translates to around $150.

-Xiaomi Redmi 6A
+Xiaomi Redmi Go

 These are the best Xiaomi phones in our opinion, but there are plenty of other great models available.
 Have we missed any major ones?
 Let us know in the comments!